 Priority III: All interior neighborhood streets.

-Priority IV: Cul-de-sac and dead end streets.
+Priority IV: Clean up of cul-de-sac and dead end streets.

 To improve the efficiency and effectiveness of City of Portage snowplowing operations, residents are asked to abide by city ordinances and state law: